 3. Using a teaspoon, scoop cooled mixture and shape into balls by rolling between the palms of your hands.
 Then place the balls into the dish with the Pasokin Crumbs and move them around to coat.

-Creamy peanut butter pie with a twist
+Creamy peanut butter pie

 A rich and indulging dessert to make the best impression!